paulkernfeld/exandria/README.md

 Identities
 ----------
 An Exandria identity is a cryptographic key pair.
-The public key of each identity is stored on the Bitcoin blockchain.
+The public key of each identity is stored on the Bitcoin testnet blockchain.
 To register an identity, a user must burn bitcoins.

 Exandria uses webcoin, an SPV client.
 This means that every Exandria client needs to download all blockchain headers (not all blocks!).
 See [burn-stream](https://github.com/paulkernfeld/burn-stream) for more on how this is implemented.

 Currently, Exandria uses the Bitcoin testnet.
+When it's ready, it'll be migrated to use the mainnet.

 Feeds
 -----